zuohuahua/Elastos.RT/DevDoc/docs/getting_started.md

 ~/Elastos.RT/docker$ docker-compose run --rm build-env
 ```
 NOTE: Please do NOT store any important files outside of the `Elastos.RT` folder as the docker container will be removed after you exit the building environment.
 And only the changes in the `Elastos.RT` folder will be retained as it has defined as a VOLUME in the Dockerfile.

+Type `exit` if you want to exit the docker build environment.
+And type `docker-compose run --rm build-env` if you want to re-enter it.

 #### Ubuntu_32bit